-“With great privilege comes great responsibility,” Head of Single Molecule Science (SMS), Katharina Gaus recently shared her ideals thoughts on what makes a great research centre and what culture we want at SMS.
+“With great privilege comes great responsibility,” This was the philosophy Katharina Gaus—founding Head of Single Molecule Science (SMS)—held on what makes a great research centre and what culture we want at SMS.

 Ample funding and the latest technology, while beneficial, are not the sole foundations for creating a great research environment.
 There are certainly better known research institutes that have more money to spend and have better equipment than we do.
 So, what makes SMS SMS?
 I believe the people are key to our rich and dynamic research environment: the types of people, and how they work together and support each other are what shape the culture of any centre.